youngjae-hur7/omnia/docs/source/Utils/external_nodes.rst

 Integrate External Nodes with Omnia Kubernetes Cluster
 ========================================================

 Omnia provides you a way to integrate external nodes (with pre-installed Ubuntu OS) into an existing Omnia Kubernetes (K8s) cluster.
-The integration supports both x86 and ARM architecture nodes.

 .. note:: Currently, this feature is only supported on nodes running Ubuntu 24.04 OS.